 Ephraim Willard tall case clock.
 Boston Massachusetts.
 211030.

-This fine inlaid mahogany case features very good mahogany wood and mahogany veneers.
-The case is elevated on four ogee bracket feet that are applied to the bottom of the double step molding.
-The base panel features mahogany with a long vertical grain pattern.
-This panel is line inlaid in a pattern that features reliefs or cutouts in each of the four corners.
-This decorative inlay pattern is repeated in the construction of the long rectangular-shaped waist door.
-The perimeter of this door is framed with applied molding.
-The sides of this case are fitted with fluted quarter columns that are stopped with brass and terminated in brass quarter capitals.
-The bonnet features a traditional pierced and open fretwork design and is surmounted with three brass ball and spiked finials that are mounted on fluted plinths.
+This fine inlaid mahogany case features excellent mahogany wood and mahogany veneers.
+The case rests on four ogee-bracket feet applied to the bottom of the double-step molding.
+The base features a mahogany panel with a long vertical grain pattern.
+This panel is decorated with a line-inlaid pattern featuring reliefs or cutouts in each of the four corners.
+This decorative inlay pattern is also used in the construction of the waist door.
+The perimeter of this rectangular door is fitted with applied molding.
+The door provides access to the two tin can drive weights and the brass pendulum bob.
+The front corners of the waist section are fitted with brass stop fluted quarter columns.
+These terminated in brass quarter capitals.
+The bonnet features a traditional pierced and open fretwork design and is surmounted with three brass ball-and-spiked finials.
+These are mounted on fluted plinths.
 The bonnet door is arched and fitted with glass.
 The two smoothly turned, and brass stop fluted bonnet columns are positioned on either side of the bonnet door.
-They are free-standing and mounted into brass capitals.
+They are free-standing and mounted in brass capitals and bases.
 They provide the illusion of supporting the upper bonnet molding.

-The iron dial is colorfully painted.
-Floral patterns decorate each of the four spandrel areas and arch of this dial.
-This dial is signed by the maker just below the calendar aperture.
-It reads "E. Willard."
-This dial displays the time in a traditional format having large Roman numerals that mark the hours, and Arabic numerals are positioned at the five-minute marker locations.
-A subsidiary seconds dial is located below the Roman hour numeral XII, and the calendar date is indicated on a separate dial mounted below the center arbor.
+This signed "E. Willard" painted iron dial is colorfully.
+Floral patterns decorate each of the four spandrel areas and the arch.
+This dial displays the time in a traditional format, with large Roman-style hour numerals marking the hours and Arabic numerals at the five-minute markers.
+A dotted minute ring separates them.
+The subsidiary seconds dial is displayed below the Roman hour numeral XII, and the calendar date is indicated on a separate dial mounted below the center arbor.

-The eight-day time and strike movement is brass and is of fine quality.
-It is designed to strike each hour on the hour.
-It strikes the hour a cast iron bell that is mounted above the movement.
-This clock is weight powered and retains its original tin can weights.
+The eight-day time-and-strike movement is brass construction and of fine quality.
+It is weight-powered and designed to run for eight days after being wound.
+It is a time and strike design, striking each hour on a cast iron bell mounted above the movement.

 This clock was made circa 1795 and stands approximately 7 feet 7.5 inches tall.